Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="executehttpserver"></a>
 ### execute\_http\_server()

 Starts a local HTTP server on the supplied port.
 When an incoming connection is requested, the function f is called.
 Inside f, you should use read_socket() and write_socket() to talk to the client.
 Return from f when a connection is over.
+Return true to keep the server up, false makes execute_http_server() return.

+C is generic parameter where you can send any value via execute_http_server() to your custom function f.

-Warning: Blocks forever, impure
+Warning: Blocks, impure

-	func void execute_http_server(network_component_t c, int port, func void f(int socket)) impure
+	func void execute_http_server(network_component_t c, int port, func void f(int socket, C context), C context) impure

-<a id="37-standard-types"></a>
+<a id="37-standard-library-types"></a>
 ## 3.7 STANDARD LIBRARY TYPES
 A bunch of common data types are built into Floyd's standard library.
 This is to make composition easier and avoid the noise of converting all simple types between different component's own versions.